 In 1940, the cartoon character Bugs Bunny is credited with changing the meaning of the word.
 During a short titled “A Wild Hare,” Bugs called his nemesis Elmer Fudd a “poor little nimrod,” a sarcastic reference to Fudd’s lack of skills as a hunter.
 Bugs was the one being hunted.
 Most children didn’t get it and Nimrod became synonymous with a bumbling fool, like Fudd’s character.

 That may have been the implication, but certainly not the description, of Shackleton and his crew.
 But those who wished to board the Nimrod, some might say, were playing a fools game.

 Shackleton didn’t hide the discomforts and dangers of the mission when he advertised for a team of men .
 “A hazardous journey,” he warned, with “low, wages, bitter cold, long hours of complete darkness.
 If they made it back, which was “doubtful,” Shackleton implied, “honor and recognition” would await them upon return.

 Basically, only Nimrod-types need apply, he implored.

-Good thing Bugs Bunny wasn’t around.
+Good thing Bugs Bunny wasn’t around to dissuade them.